antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 Pinned object have been a long-term challenge for GC performance, specifically because they accelerate (or cause) memory fragmentation.
 We've added a [new GC heap for pinned objects](https://github.com/dotnet/runtime/pull/32283).
 The [pinned object heap](https://github.com/dotnet/runtime/blob/master/docs/design/features/PinnedHeap.md) is based on the assumption that there are very few pinned objects in a process but that their presence causes disproportionate performance challenges.
 It makes sense to move pinned objects -- particularly those created by .NET libraries as an implementation detail -- to a unique area, leaving the generational GC heaps with few or no pinned objects, and with higher performance as a result.

-More recently, we've been attacking long-standing "hard problems" in the GC. [dotnet/runtime #2795](https://github.com/dotnet/runtime/pull/32795) applies a new approach to GC statics scanning that avoids lock contention when it is determining liveness of GC heap objects. [dotnet/runtime #25986](https://github.com/dotnet/coreclr/pull/) uses a new alogrithm for balancing GC work across cores during the mark phase of garbage collection, which should increase the throughput of garbage collection with large heaps, which in turn reduces latency.
+More recently, we've been attacking long-standing "hard problems" in the GC. [dotnet/runtime #2795](https://github.com/dotnet/runtime/pull/32795) applies a new approach to GC statics scanning that avoids lock contention when it is determining liveness of GC heap objects. [dotnet/runtime #25986](https://github.com/dotnet/coreclr/pull/) uses a new algorithm for balancing GC work across cores during the mark phase of garbage collection, which should increase the throughput of garbage collection with large heaps, which in turn reduces latency.

 ### Single file applications